Grades and Transcripts

 - How do I register for classes?

 - Registration for continuing students occurs during the prior semester, generally about three or four weeks before final examinations.
 Registration for new students occurs during orientation.
-Specific instructions for participating in Phase I and Phase II registration are emailed to students and posted on the home page of the Office of the Registrar (under Announcements) during those times of the year that they apply.
+Specific instructions for participating in registration Rounds 1 and 2 are emailed to students and posted on the home page of the Office of the Registrar during those times of the year that they apply.

 Registration for students who are currently studying off campus takes place through email and web forms.
 Specific instructions are sent to off-campus students through email.

-- How do I register for an independent study or honors project?
+- How do I register for an independent study, honors project or collaborative study?

-Independent study may not be taken on a Credit/D/Fail basis.
+Independent study, honors projects and collaborative studies may not be taken on a Credit/D/Fail basis.

-- From whom may I receive advice about which courses to take?
+- Who can give me advice on which courses to take?

 - Incoming students are matched with a pre-major academic advisor.
 All pre-major academic advisors are familiar with the curriculum and the distribution requirements, and are able to help students complete the requirements of the general program before declaring a major.

 Bowdoin students retain their pre-major academic advisors until they declare a major in their fourth semester.
-After a student selects a major, the advising responsibility shifts to the major department or program.
+After a student selects a major, the advising responsibility shifts to a faculty member in the major department or program.
 Major academic advisors are familiar with the requirements necessary to complete a major program in a given area.

 When a student’s advisor is away for a semester on sabbatical, the student should work with the dean’s office or their major department to identify an interim advisor.